-- (2) The evidence you are requesting to have tested was obtained in connection with the trial that resulted in your conviction; and - (3) There is a "reasonable probability" that, if the results of a DNA test had been admitted at your trial, the verdict would have been more favorable to you.13
+- (1) Your Article 440 motion requests that a forensic test be performed on specific evidence that you have clearly identified; - (2) The evidence you are requesting to have tested was obtained in connection with the trial that resulted in your conviction; and - (3) There is a "reasonable probability" that, if the results of a DNA test had been admitted at your trial, the verdict would have been more favorable to you.

 The "reasonable probability" requirement is very important.
 The court will not order a DNA test if it believes there is not a "reasonable probability" that the verdict at your trial would have been different, even if you are right about whatever you are trying to prove with the DNA test.
-14 This requirement does not mean that the court must be certain that the evidence will prove you are innocent, but it does place a significant burden on you.
+This requirement does not mean that the court must be certain that the evidence will prove you are innocent, but it does place a significant burden on you.
 A court can legally deny your request for testing if it believes that your conviction was justifiable, regardless of what a new DNA test might show.
-15

 The New York law is unusual in that it allows you to request DNA testing as part of your Article 440 motion to vacate judgment (request a new trial).
-16 Not all states allow you to combine the request for DNA testing and the request for a new trial in the same motion.
+Not all states allow you to combine the request for DNA testing and the request for a new trial in the same motion.
 You may find that the law in your state is more complex.
 For instance, some states have different deadlines, called "statutes of limitations," for filing a motion for a new trial and for requesting post-conviction DNA testing.
-17 The deadline to request a new trial may have passed even though your opportunity to request DNA testing is still available.
+The deadline to request a new trial may have passed even though your opportunity to request DNA testing is still available.
 Yet, many states have not codified a statute of limitations.
-18 Also, some states have stricter requirements for granting a request for DNA testing than for granting a motion for a new trial (or vice versa).
+Also, some states have